Alex Zülle

 Alex Zülle (born 5 July 1968) is a Swiss former professional road bicycle racer.
 During the 1990s he was one of the most successful cyclists in the world, winning the 1996 and 1997 Vuelta a España, taking second place in the 1995 and the 1999 Tour de France.
 He was world time-trial champion in Lugano in 1996.
+He admitted doping with EPO and raced for the three most notorious doping teams in 1997-9.

 Biography

 Early career

 Zülle was born and brought up in Wil in the canton of St. Gallen, son of a Swiss father, Walter Zülle and Wilhelmine, from Brabant, Netherlands.
 As a child he wanted to be a skier but at 18 he was injured in an accident.
 He began cycling in the Netherlands for rehabilitation before giving up because it was too windy.

 His father, having bought cycling equipment, persuaded him to give cycling another go when they returned to Switzerland.
 After several years as a successful amateur, Zülle turned professional in 1991.
 He approached the former sporting director of the Swiss team, Helvetia, Paul Köchli, but Köchli signed Laurent Dufaux instead.

 Zülle then approached Manolo Saiz, but was rebuffed because, among reasons, he did not contract riders who wore earrings.
 Eventually, Saiz softened and Zülle rode for ONCE as a stagaire or apprentice in the Volta a Catalunya.
 He attacked frequently and finished third.
 Saiz relented and Zülle signed his first professional contract in September 1991.
 He remained with ONCE until 1997.
 Most of its riders were Spanish.
 Zülle spoke only Swiss-German when he joined but at the end of the Vuelta a España he answered journalists in Spanish.